gara-z/gara-recipes/White chocolate pannacotta.md

 135 g granulated sugar
 6 egg yolks
 150 ml juice from passion fruits (fresh or frozen)
-25 grams of butter, cut into smaller pieces
+25 g unsalted butter, cut into small pieces

 ### Instructions
 Prepare a pot with water just enough that when placing a heatproof bowl above, the bowl is not in contact with the water.
 Bring the water to a boil.
 Prepare another bowl with a fine-mesh strainer (optional).